 In this article, we’ll be exploring the three most important steps on how to start a go-kart the right way.
 Let’s assume that you are running a 2-stroke engine on your go-kart.
 In order to start your go-kart properly, you should always ensure that the following things are always checked.
 Firstly, ensure that there is fuel in the fuel tank.
 Without fuel, you won’t be able to start your go-kart.

 Secondly, ensure that your go-kart has enough engine oil.
 Simply pull out the dipstick and pull it back out.
 If it’s completely dry or the oil dark in color, you may want to refill it with new engine oil.
 After you’ve checked the fuel and oil level, you can proceed to starting your go-kart.
 You can do this by simply pulling on the starter cord that has a T-shaped pull handle.
 You may need to pull it a few times, if you’re starting your kart cold.
 Your go-kart should be running now!
 If your go-kart won’t start, you should try and troubleshoot it.
 To summarize, here are the steps to start your go-kart properly:

-Pull on the starter cord
+- Pull on the starter cord to start engine

 3 Simple Steps to Start Your Kart Properly

 It may sound like a simple task, but starting your kart can be done incorrectly.
 It’s therefore important that you understand the process before you start your go-kart.
 You can follow a stimple 3-step process that is explained below.

 If the basic instructions don’t make much sense to you, don’t worry.
 Read on and I will explain everything in more detail.
 First of all, ensure that the fuel tank has enough fuel in it.
 Without fuel you’re go-kart won’t be able to start.